 If your institution is a test center, or plans to become a test center, you have the benefit of recruiting examinees who are interested in taking CLEP exams in your campus.
-Introduce students to the Information for Candidates bulletin.
+Introduce students to the Information for Test-Takers bulletin (.pdf/1.3MB).
 In addition, instantaneous score reporting will make credit decisions simple and fast.

 Learn about advising specific types of students:

 Access forms and documents used by test-center administrators, faculty, registrars and others responsible for CLEP.

 70% of CLEP test-takers said their CLEP credits made a difference in their ability to finance tuition and other fees.

 91% of CLEP test-takers said CLEP made a difference in helping them complete their degrees.